huhenU/Obfuscationbot/README.md

  - Custom Languages: You can use this to force languages for translations.
 Example: `de fr it rand` will translate your text into German, French, Italian and a randomly selected language.
  - Set Custom language file: Allows you to specify a file with languages possible to translate to.
 By default, the file assets/languages.json is used.
  - File Translate: Allows you to translate text documents.
+ - Mass file translation: Allows you to mass translate a lot of strings in one file, while handling them as own sentences, not entire files.
+Currently, strings require to be structured in a very specific way.
+See example.json for an example on how to structure the file.
+Final translations will be written to output.txt, instead of the output window.
  - Use Proxy: Allows you to connect through a proxy in case you can't connect to Google Translate.
 HTTP and SOCKS proxies are supported.
 Example: `socks5://192.168.1.106:5555` would use a SOCKS proxy on IP-Address 192.168... and port 5555.
 For an HTTP proxy, just use IP and port.
 Example: `192.168.2.106:5555`
  - Ability to change language of the UI (requires editing the config in assets/config.ini).
 German translation included, restart the program after editing the config.